DOG AGILITY COMPETITION OF FLORIDA

 When FAST is offered, there will be no extra points awarded for finishing under course time.
 Failure to successfully complete the “Send” sequence will result in no “Bonus” points, but all obstacle points will be retained, subject to time penalties.

-Standard Course Times for each height in each class will be determined using current AKC formulas.
+Standard Course Times for jump heights in each class will be determined using current AKC formulas, except for FAST which will be 38 Seconds for all classes and heights.

 The run-off procedure to determine the State Highest Scoring Agility Novice, Open, and Excellent Class dogs shall be to judge each dog separately and according to AKC Regulations, with the exceptions contained herein.
 Where possible, each dog will be judged by a judge that did not evaluate the dog's original run.
 The Competition Chairperson has authority in the assignment of judging for run-offs.